eschafer/javascript-style-guide/README.md

 Care should be taken to name variables and functions properly.
 Names should be limited to alphanumeric characters and, in some cases, the underscore character.
 Do not use the dollar sign (`$`) or backslash (`\`) characters in any names.

+> Should jQuery variables start with a dollar sign?

 Variable names should be formatted in camel case with the first letter lowercase and the first letter of each subsequent word uppercase.
 The first word of a variable name should be a noun (not a verb) to avoid confusion with functions.
 Do not use underscores in variable names.

 ```javascript